CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

    (pyats) $ python parsergen_script.py

-.. _parser-unit-test:
+.. _testingyourparser:

-Test your new parser
+Testing your new parser
 --------------------
 Remember to execute `make json` every time you create a new parser.

 `make json` will create a json file which will link command and related class.
 This json file will be used when device.parse is executed inorder to find parser class based on command.
 Without `make json` device.parse will not be able to find the parser class and hence will show "Could not find parser" error.

 Example: